ezequielfn8/data-engineer-exercise/README.md

  with previous predictions of the same day X.
 6. Following the Serverless approach, put this pipeline to automatically run on a daily basis.
-  * You can use Heroku, AWS Free Tier or Google Cloud.
+  * You can use Azure, Heroku, AWS Free Tier or Google Cloud.
   * You can use the Serverless Framework and just make the yaml config for the deploy.
   * You can create a Dockerfile with the enviroment and just write in a txt how you will set up a cron job.
   * Add another document in the `working_folder` explaining how you did it and